GENUKI Maintainers' Pages

 Maintainers may use any HTML document type, provided the HTML code in the web page validates against the named document type.
 However, the HTML document type preferred on GENUKI is HTML 4.01 Transitional which provides modern structures but also allows more flexibility than a strict format.
 An acceptable alternative is XHTML 1.0 Transitional.

 In the example county and parish web pages, HTML 4.01 Transitional is used.
-However, tags are in lower case, and all tags are closed as required by XML, in case maintainers choose to use XHTML.
+However, tags are in lower case, and tags are closed as required by XML, in case maintainers choose to use XHTML.

 The preferred declaration is: